The Thrive For Good Growing Food Course

 If you live in a particularly hot climate, your plants may actually appreciate a little afternoon shade.

-A single bed with a width of 4-5 feet is about right because it makes efficient use of space while still allowing you to reach into the middle of the bed without trampling your plants.
+A single bed with a width of 4-5 feet is about right because it makes efficient use of space while still allowing you to reach into the middle of the bed without trampling your plants, but depending on the size of your yard, you may choose to deviate from that.

 Bed length is entirely flexible.

-If you build multiple beds next to each other, you only need 1-foot wide paths between them for walking, although, if you plant right to the edge of the bed, the foliage of many plants will spill out to the paths, so your 1-foot path may gradually disappear.
+If you build multiple beds next to each other, you only need 1-foot-wide paths between them for walking, although if you plant right to the edge of the bed, the foliage of many plants will spill out to the paths, so your 1-foot path may gradually disappear.
 If you need to fit a wheelbarrow, 3-foot paths may be needed.

 As for overall square footage, I recommend starting small.
 A big garden can easily get away from you, overrun with weeds or too many plants needing your attention at once.